Seven UW Health Doctors Honored with Physician Excellence Awards

 "After only a brief time here at University of Wisconsin, anyone who has come to know Dr. Gerhart, including patients, physicians and staff at UW Health, will agree that she is a genuinely compassionate and professional physician that embodies the mission, vision and values of UW Health," he said.

 Dr. Grossman called Dr. Reardon an "outstanding clinician and educator," pointing to her efforts in curriculum design and teaching at the UW School of Medicine and Public Health.
-In her brief career she has been heavily involved in providing expertise to local and national media for stories on exercise and mental health as well as sports psychiatry.
+In her brief career she has been heavily involved in providing expertise to local and national media for stories on exercise and mental health as well as sport psychiatry.
 Her advocacy contributed to a change in state legislation regarding concussions in youth athletics.

 "Her clinical activity embodies the mission components of service, scholarship, science and social responsibility," said Dr. Grossman.
 "She is a person who clearly reflects the values of UW Health."